pkmishra/node-perfectapi/readme.md

  - expose JSON+REST-based interface to your API
  - expose Command-line-interface (CLI) to your API
- - (FUTURE) javascript PerfectAPI binding (call your API directly from javascript)
+ - javascript PerfectAPI binding (call your API directly from javascript)
+ - gain the benefit of PerfectAPI bindings, which allow your code to be called from any of the many programming languages that have PerfectAPI binding support.
  - (FUTURE) automated documentation of your API
- - (FUTURE) gain the benefit of PerfectAPI bindings, which allow your code to be called from any of the many programming languages that have PerfectAPI binding support.

 Reasons not to use PerfectAPI
 -----------------------------